amtega/ansible_role_docker_sandbox/README.md

 - docker_sandbox_images: contains the list of docker images provisioned on the sandbox.
 - docker_sandbox_containers: contains the list of randomized docker containers provisioned on the sandbox.
 - docker_sandbox_inventory: contains the path to a inventory file with the docker containers deployed in the sandbox.
-- docker_sandbox_test_result: contains the result of the idempotence tests.
+- docker_sandbox_idempotence_result: contains the result of the idempotence tests.

 ## Dependencies